Skip all navigation and jump to content Jump to site navigation Jump to section navigation.

 PERFORMANCES:

-Following his week-long stint last year, Terence Winch returned as guest blogger on the Best American Poetry blog for a week, from Sunday, July 5, to Saturday, July 11, 2009.
-Check out the BAP blog for his posts about Ted Berrigan, Daniel Cassidy, Eileen Myles, Geoff Young, and The Fast Flying Vestibule, the old-timey band TW was part of in the 1970s.
-Recent posts include pieces on the poetic pairing of Mike Tyson and Oscar Wilde, Ray DiPalma's new magnum opus, Michael Lally's extraordinary experience in recovering from brain surgery, the memorial service for David Franks, the great blizzards of 2010, St. Patrick, the 1916 Easter Rising in Ireland, and the work of Indian poet Diane Burns.
+Terence Winch is a regular contributor to the Best American Poetry blog--- Check out the BAP blog for his posts about a wide range of subjects---Ted Berrigan, Daniel Cassidy, Eileen Myles, Jamie MacInnes, Elinor Nauen, Patrick Kavanagh, Geoff Young, The Fast Flying Vestibule (the old-timey band TW was part of in the 1970s), Mike Tyson and Oscar Wilde, Ray DiPalma,the poetry of Irish tune titles, Michael Lally, the memorial service for David Franks, the great blizzards of 2010, St. Patrick, the 1916 Easter Rising in Ireland, David Lehman's book on Jewish composers and Mick Moloney's CD of Irish-Jewish collaborations, actor Michael O'Keefe's poetry, Sherman Alexie, the work of Indian poet Diane Burns, Tim Dlugos, Liam Rector, Elizabeth Sewell, Doug Lang, et al.

 On his influential blog, Mark Wallace provides a generous introduction to Terence Winch's work.
 Go to Mark's blog for the full text.